Erickramirez/CarND-Behavioral-Cloning-P3-master/README.md

 ##### a.Image processing:
 All this process have been implemented in the `read_image` function.
 ###### i.
-Select only the data with throttle > 0.2 and speed>10, this because contains more accurate data about what is the expected reaction for a car that is going forward.
+Select the data that can represent a good data distribution (removing some images with steering =0 ), and eliminate some data that has an unexpected behavior (Sometimes I got out of the road).
+This is my data distribution before image augmentation:

 ###### ii.
 Select area of interest, the dimensions of the image is 320x160 pixels.
 The area of interes is only the road, then I cropped the image to get only the road.
 ###### iii.
 Resize the image to 200x66  pixels and generate a numpy array of float values `img =np.asarray(img, dtype=np.float32)` This will be the data entry for the convolutional neuronal network.